-Thousands march in Iran to mourn Raisi on final day of funeral
+Thousands march in Iran to mourn Raisi on final day of funeral rites

 Iran’s Supreme Leader Ayatollah Ali Khamenei, who announced five days of mourning for those who died in the crash, led prayers in Tehran on Wednesday for Raisi’s funeral.

-Raisi will be laid to rest at the holy shrine of Imam Reza, a mausoleum in the city of Mashad, where the ultraconservative president was born.
+Raisi will be laid to rest at the holy shrine of Imam Reza, a mausoleum in the city of Mashhad, where the ultraconservative president was born.

 He will become the first top politician in the country to be buried at the shrine, representing a significant honour for the former leader.